 a Updated results are reported in the final publication located during the evaluation

 The submission provided an analysis intended to inform how the change in the predominant SARS-CoV-2 variant affected VE of raxtozinameran.
-VE by period of predominant SARS-CoV-2 variant in circulation is summarised in .
+VE by period of predominant SARS-CoV-2 variant in circulation is summarised in Table 9.
 As noted in the submission, there was a clear trend suggesting reduced VE of raxtozinameran against the JN.1 variant in studies that reported VE by time period.